CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_foods_and_drinks_picky_eaters_html.md

 * **Try again**: Wait a couple of days before offering the food again.
 It can take more than 10 times before you toddler might like it.
 * **Mix it up**: Mix new foods with foods you know your child likes.
-* **Be silly**: Make funny faces with the foods on your child’s plate.
+* **Be silly**: Make funny faces with the foods on your childaÌ‚â‚¬TMs plate.
 It might help your child get excited to eat it.
 * **Me too**: Try eating the food first to show your child you like it.
 Then, let your child try it.
 * **Choices**: Give your child a choice of different foods to try.
 Let your child decide which one to try today.